Updat3

 KEY FACTS

-• Indian oil firms are incurring a monthly loss of Rs 30,000 crore to maintain stable fuel prices during the Middle East conflict (per Times of India).
+• Indian oil firms are facing a monthly loss of ₹30,000 crore to maintain stable fuel prices amid the ongoing conflict (per Times of India).

 HISTORICAL CONTEXT